Intro:

 this committed Nazi to legally enter Ireland.
 Former

-Members (‘Organization Der Ehemaligen SS-Angehörigen’), in Spain, and it was
+Der Ehemaligen SS-Angehörigen’), in Spain, and it was ODESSA, and their

-regarded with dishonour by the Irish government.
-Post 1945, one of the most
+by the Irish government.
+Post 1945, one of the most repugnant instruments of

 Emergency Powers (No. 362) Order 1945,